frenck/spook/documentation/integrations/group.md

   - `light.desk`
 ```

 The `group` attribute names the group to add to.
-The `members` attribute lists the entities joining it, which have to exist and belong to the same domain as the group.
+The `members` attribute lists the entities joining it, which have to exist and be a kind the group can hold.

 ### Remove members from a group